 Ulmer & Berne attorneys also are pursuing and defending employee raiding disputes, non-solicitation and trade secret matters, and resolving regulatory and compliance issues.
 Our attorneys routinely represent financial services clients before courts, SEC, FINRA, CFTC, NFA, NYSE, CME, CBOE and in other state and federal forums.

 The practice’s clients include JPMorgan Chase & Co., Charles Schwab & Co., KeyCorp, MorganStanley SmithBarney, PNC/Hilliard Lyons, Raymond James Financial, MF Global, and Wells Fargo Advisors.

 Clients see the strength of the firm in both its reach across litigation, arbitration, regulatory proceedings and employment matters, and in its size.
-Ulmer & Berne is large enough to handle any financial services matter anywhere in the nation from its four Midwest and Florida office locations.
+Ulmer & Berne is large enough to handle any financial services matter anywhere in the nation from its seven office locations.
 Many of the group’s members work full time on securities litigation matters.
 At the same time, we are also right-sized to be efficient and responsive and to offer our clients a highly competitive rate structure.

 Our formula, in short, is to focus on the client, give great service, with first-rate lawyering, responsiveness and efficient staffing — all at a fair price.